 Welcome to our class page.
 We hope you will find it useful and it will let you know what we are currently learning about in school.

-My name is Miss Ford and I will be teaching Chestnut class this year!
+My name is Miss Ford and I have been teaching Chestnut class this year!
 In my spare time I love travelling (when Covid19 permits it, of course) and have enjoyed visiting countries such as Germany, Croatia, Switzerland and the USA.
-I have also recently rescued a cat from Battersea that I am enjoying looking after (even when she wakes me up at 4:00am!)
-I am really looking forward to getting stuck into our learning this term and getting to know you all!
+I have also rescued a cat from Battersea that I am enjoying looking after (even when she wakes me up at 4:00am!).
+I am really looking forward to getting stuck into our learning this term.

 Our main classroom door for the start and end of the school day is the Chestnut playground door.